apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/2FAi2mNYjFA?start=1430" title="YouTube video player" frameborder="0" allow="encrypted-media; picture-in-picture" align="center "allowfullscreen></iframe></center>
 <br>

 Recently, I watched the CPPCon talk above.
-It unified everything I know on the topic of what software safety is.
+It unified all of my thoughts about what software safety is.
 Honestly, I wish it all clicked sooner.

 This post is written about C and C++, but using other languages does not excuse you from having to think about these things.
+They may handle certain kinds of safety for you, but they cannot save you from yourself.
 The common phrase that people use is "just because the language is safe, that doesn't mean the code you wrote is correct."
-Now I have a way to express what that means.
+Now I have a way to express what each of those words mean.

-This new perspective presents an interesting and actionable path forward for the tooling surrounding Daisho and other programming languages.
-It may also solve some unique challenges inside the C portion of the Daisho standard library, as well as the age-old problem of what to do about a specific class of dangerous and difficult to track down UB bugs coming from problems like signed integer overflow, oversize shifts, and division by zero.
+The ideas presented here represent an interesting and actionable path forward for the tooling surrounding Daisho and other programming languages.
+It may also solve the age-old problem of what to do about a specific class of dangerous and difficult to track down UB bugs coming from problems like signed integer overflow, oversize shifts, unaligned pointers, and division by zero.

 <br>

 ## Definitions

+There are a lot of imprecice or subtly different definitions of bugs, safety, correctness.
+But we all seem to know what these words mean.
+Perhaps the real answer is in the akashic records.
+For the rest of the article though, here's what I mean by pre/postconditions, safety, correctness, and bug.

+I find these definitions to be extremely useful on their own.
+I originally planned just to write an article where I listed them off.

 ### Preconditions and Postconditions

 [Hoare logic](https://en.wikipedia.org/wiki/Hoare_logic) describes computations as a Hoare triple `{P}C{Q}` where `P` is assertions about preconditions, `Q` is assertions about postconditions, and `C` is the code being described.
 What I'm about to describe is not Hoare logic.
-But the ideas of Hoare logic (computations having well defined preconditions and postconditions) are what prop up the upcoming definitions of safety and correctness.
+However, the ideas of Hoare logic (computations having well defined preconditions and postconditions) are what prop up the upcoming definitions of safety and correctness.

-Instead of using the definition provided by Hoare Logic, let's define the preconditions of a computation (or function or snippet) as the expected set of possible states that the program can be in before the computation takes place, relevant to the computation.
+Instead of using the definition provided by Hoare Logic, let's define the preconditions of a computation (or function or snippet) as the expected set of possible states that the program can be in before the computation takes place.

-Likewise, postconditions are the expected set of possible states the program can be in after the computation, also relevant to the computation.
+Likewise, postconditions are the expected set of possible states the program can be in after the computation.

-Even when we don't constantly try, odds are that we already think about functions as having preconditions and postconditions.
-If your code is well written, composed primarily of functions, and those functions are well named, then odds are that you have a good idea what your preconditions and postconditions are.
-But, you probably don't know exactly what they are.
-In fact, you almost definitely don't.
-Specifying the preconditions and postconditions of parts of your program can be an iterative process.
-You can design them up front, but the implementation of your program will almost certainly introduce new ones.
+Odds are that you already think about functions as having preconditions and postconditions, even if you're not trying to.
+It makes code a lot cleaner and easier to reason about.
+If your functions are well named, odds are you know a lot about what those preconditions and postconditions are.
+Odds are though that you don't know precisely.
+Later, I'll give an example which should prove that to you.

-In the aerospace industry, we are forced to think in terms of preconditions and postconditions.
-It's the nature of requirements based development, which is mandated by the FAA.
-However, we are forced to think about them from a requirements level, rather than an implementation level.
-The expectation is that the implementation is left up to the software engineer, and its correctness will come out in code review.
-The remainder of this post deals with the implementation level, not the requirements level.

 ### Safety:

 An operation is safe if it cannot lead to undefined behavior, either directly or indirectly, even if the operation's preconditions are violated.
 Otherwise, it is unsafe.

 Safety only specifies whether every possible set of preconditions maps to a postcondition.
 It has nothing to do with whether those postconditions are intended, only what happens when unexpected conditions occur.

 ### Correctness: